Hello! I’m an assistant professor at Zhejiang University working on the foundations of data science and automation.

 Bio.
 Previously I did my phd at Boston University, advised by Yannis Paschalidis and Ashok Cutkosky.
 After that I did postdoc at Harvard University hosted by Heng Yang, and at Carnegie Mellon University hosted by Aaditya Ramdas.
 Long ago I did my undergrad at Tsinghua University.

 Research.
 My research focuses on algorithmic problems at the intersection of optimization, statistics, and game theory.
-In particular, I enjoy (i) drawing connections across these areas to derive simple, interpretable, and quantitatively strong algorithms from first principles; and (ii) developing theory that leads, rather than follows, the state-of-the-art practice in data science.
+In particular, my priorities are (i) drawing connections across these areas to derive simple, interpretable, and quantitatively strong algorithms from first principles; and (ii) developing theory that leads, rather than follows, the state-of-the-art practice in data science.
 With collaborators, my group also explores a range of downstream applications with real-world impact, including GenAI, robotics, energy systems, and economics.

 Group.
 I’m fortunate to lead a warm, supportive and intellectually stimulating research group, which also includes the following members.

 Please reach out if you are interested in joining us!
-We have a weekly group meeting that focuses on understanding fundamental topics in data science.
+We have a weekly group meeting that focuses on understanding fundamental topics in data science (topic for Spring’26).
 It is open to all, and please reach out to learn more.

 Email address: zhiyuzresearch@gmail.com